 Financial forecasting refers to estimating the company’s financial performance based on the projections of what your startup business will achieve in the specified period.

 Financial forecasting helps you understand the trends, and it is not what you want to achieve.
 But it gives you an idea based on the predictions and projections of what your business will gain.

-Typically, the financial forecasting is done for the revenue and expense items to understand the sales and expense projections so that the budgeted amounts can be allocated accordingly.
+Typically, the financial forecasting is done for the revenue and expense items to understand the sales and expense projections.
+It helps in allocation of the budget amounts accordingly.

 Financial forecasts also include cash flow projections, but it generally does not forecast the financial position.

 Below are the most common types of financial forecasting every startup business performs:

 Revenue forecasting helps you understand your revenue trends based on the projections and historical information available.
 Entrepreneurs mostly use revenue dashboards to build data-backed forecasts.

-Expenditure forecasting projects various expenses that need to be incurred to run the business based on the current trends and historical data.
+Expenditure forecasting projects various expenses that need to be incurred to run the business based on the current business trends and historical data.

 Cash flow forecasting forecasts how much money your business will have and how much cash will go out.

-It helps you understand how your business will grow considering the current market trends and allows you to consider the competition for the product or service you will sell.
+It helps you understand how your business will grow considering the current market trends and allows you to consider the competition.

 When you have a forecast, you will try to achieve or outperform the forecasted figure that sets a goal for your business.